10 Best Backpacker Hostels in the Bay of Islands

 9. Bay Adventurer

 Another awesome hostel option in Paihia is the Bay Adventurer.
 There’s plenty of space in this apartment/backpacker resort with a swimming pool, spa pool, and tennis court and equipment.
-There’s free WiFi and mountain bike hire, as well as communal facilities such as kitchen, laundry, terrace and courtyard.
+There are free WiFi and mountain bike hire, as well as communal facilities such as kitchen, laundry, terrace and courtyard.
 Choose from studios, apartments, dorm rooms, female dorms and tent/campervan spaces.

 Check Bay Adventurer out!